 How are students supervised?

-Students spend the majority of their time 9 am to 9 pm with their coaches in lab, and eat meals together in the dining hall or on ASU’s campus.
-After 9 pm, once students are all back inside the Barrett gates and the commuters have gone home, they are supervised by the resident coaches who all stay on the same floors with our students.
+Students spend the majority of their time 9 am to 9 pm with their coaches in lab, and eat meals together in the dining hall.
+After 9 pm, once students are all back inside the dormitory and the commuters have gone home, they are supervised by the resident coaches and student life coordinators who all stay on the same floors with our students.

 What happens if I can’t stay the whole time?